Highlights include more ToBRFV-resistant tomatoes, dual-purpose watermelons, and extended precision agriculture software

 Dual Purpose watermelons

 Alongside tomatoes, watermelons were a major focus for BASF at the show.
-The breeder’s Dual Purpose is for watermelons suitable for both the wholehead and fresh-cut markets, designed to cater to retailers’ needs.
+The breeder’s Dual Purpose range includes watermelon varieties suitable for both the wholehead and fresh-cut markets and is designed to cater to retailers’ various needs.

 This season, BASF has added two new varieties to the range, Amazo and Zenium, to sit alongside existing varieties Bazman and Harmonium.

 All four have three common characteristics: firmer flesh, a crunchy texture, and “exceptional” flavour.
-There are medium-sized weighing 4-7kg, and between them, they cover the whole growing season.
+There are medium-sized, weighing 4-7kg.
+Between them, they cover the whole growing season.

 EMEA crop lead for melons and watermelons, Juan Pedro Pérez, says growers and retailers have been “really satisfied”, adding that he believes this dual-purpose concept is “the direction the market will take”.